commonprefix/website/blog/battle-of-blockchains.md

 with "work".

-Delving into the foundations of blockchains, two properties prevail as their backbone [@bitcoinbackboneprotocol]: safety, ensuring that transactions confirmed by an honest node will be eventually confirmed by all honest nodes, and liveness, guaranteeing that a transaction that is provided to honest nodes for a long enough period of time will be
+Delving into the foundations of blockchains, two properties prevail as their backbone [^bitcoinbackboneprotocol]: safety, ensuring that transactions confirmed by an honest node will be eventually confirmed by all honest nodes, and liveness, guaranteeing that a transaction that is provided to honest nodes for a long enough period of time will be